doublecloud/python-sdk/README.md

 ## Contributing
 ### Dependencies
 Use `make venv` command to install library, its production and development dependencies.
+Use `make submodule` to fetch proto specifications.
+Use `make generate` to generate wrappers for gRPC services.

 ### Formatting
-Use `make format` to autoformat code with black tool.
+Use `make format` to autoformat code with various set of tools.

 ### Tests
 - `make test` to run tests for current python version
 - `make lint` to run only linters for current python version
 - `make tox-current` to run all checks (tests + code style checks + linters + format check) for current python version
 - `make tox` to run all checks for all supported (installed in your system) python versions
-- `make test-all-versions` to run all checks for all supported python versions in docker container

 ### Maintaining